Aithusa712/web-app/README.md

 ## Frontend components
 - React - Javascript Library for creating the UI of the app.
 React components handles states.
-- Axiom - Http client to make requests into our backend api (FastAPI).
+- Axios - Http client to make requests into our backend api (FastAPI).
 - react-icons - just an Icon pack.